Student Activists’ Lifelong Commitment to Service and Justice

 Sherman H. Dryer

 As a student, Dryer was in the leadership of the Minnesota Daily, headed a new literary magazine, and worked on the campus radio station WLB.
 He was a political activist in the Minnesota Student Alliance.
-Nicholson and Chase called him “Jew, Communist, Agitator, and Publicist.”
+Chase described him as “Jew, Communist.
+Agitator, and Publicist.”

-Dryer was a speechwriter for Governor Benson, and was smeared by Chase in his Red- and Jew-baiting campaign against Benson in the 1938 Gubernatorial race.
+Dryer was a speechwriter for Governor Benson, and active in the Farmer-Labor Party.
+He was smeared by Ray Chase in his Red- and Jew-baiting campaign against Benson in the 1938 gubernatorial race.
 Dryer went on to a distinguished career in radio and received a 1941 Peabody Award for the University of Chicago’s “Roundtable of the Air.”
 He produced a number of science fiction type programs through the 1950s.

 Warren Valdo Grissom